Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Introduction

 \section{Introduction}

-Point cloud registration is a cornerstone in 3D vision, robotics, and photogrammetry with broad applications, from merging multiple partial 3D scans into a consistent 3D model to localizing sensors in an existing 3D map for downstream tasks, including simultaneous localization and mapping (SLAM)~\cite{zhang20243d}, 3D reconstruction~\cite{dong2020jprs-whutls}, and robotic manipulation~\cite{pomerleau2015ftr}.
-Yet, obtaining reliable registration in the wild is a hard problem.
+Point cloud registration is a cornerstone in 3D vision, robotics, and photogrammetry with broad applications, from merging multiple partial 3D scans into a consistent 3D model to localizing sensors in an existing 3D map for downstream tasks, including simultaneous localization and mapping (SLAM)~\cite{zhang20243d,pan2021icra-mvls}, 3D reconstruction~\cite{dong2020jprs-whutls}, and robotic manipulation~\cite{pomerleau2015ftr}.
+Yet, obtaining reliable registration in the wild without an initial guess is a hard problem.
 Real-world data is sparse, noisy, and non-uniform in density; sensors differ in modality and calibration; overlaps between point clouds can be small, and local matches can be ambiguous~\cite{huang2021cvpr-predator,sun2025jprs,an2024pointtr,liu2024cvpr-eyoc}.

-Prevailing approaches for multi-view point cloud registration follow a two-stage pipeline: align all overlapping pairs of scans, then solve a global pose graph to enforce consistency~\cite{schneider2012isprs,huang2021ral-bundle}.
-Pairwise alignment typically relies on matching local feature correspondences with a robust estimator~\cite{fischler1981cacm}.
-While conceptually appealing, this has two limitations: (i)~\textbf{quadratic complexity}: cost scales quadratically with the number of scans due to exhaustive correspondence search across all pairs; and (ii)~\textbf{limited global context}: the pairwise stage limits capturing global context, hurting performance under low overlap and incomplete observations.
+Prevailing approaches for multi-view point cloud registration follow a two-stage pipeline: align all overlapping pairs of scans independently, then solve a global pose graph optimization to enforce consistency~\cite{schneider2012isprs,huang2021ral-bundle}.
+Pairwise alignment typically relies on matching local feature correspondences with a robust estimator~\cite{fischler1981cacm, yang2020tro,lim2024ijrr-quatropp, babin2019icra, laserna2025tro}.
+While conceptually appealing, this has two limitations: (i) quadratic complexity: cost scales quadratically with the number of scans due to exhaustive pairwise registration across all pairs; and (ii) limited global context: the pairwise stage limits capturing global context, hurting performance with low overlap and incomplete observations.
 Although specialized modules can improve low-overlap pairwise registration~\cite{huang2021cvpr-predator,yao2024iccv-parenet} and some works conduct hierarchical registration~\cite{dong2018jprs} or edge selection~\cite{wang2023cvpr-sghr} to avoid the quadratic cost, these add complexity while remaining tied to iterative pose-graph refinement sensitive to pairwise alignment errors.